NamanJain8/ACA/markdownforref.md

   * Network and Routing Protocols
   * HTML, XML, CGI Scripts
 * **Learning Python**
-  * Learned PHP and mySQL from Lynda
+  * Learned PHP and mySQL from Lynda.
   Here is the link
    https://github.com/NamanJain8/ACA/
   * Made a web-app WidgetCorp using basic PHP and mySQL and hosted it.
 In web-app, an authorised user can modify its content while an unauthorised user can only view its content.
   Here is the link
   http://namancorp.000webhostapp.com/

 * **Familiarised with Network Attacks**